rainlanguage/arb-bot/README.md

 TIMEOUT=""

 # Flag for operating with with interpreter V2. false will result in operating under interpreter v1
-# note that 'curve' and '0x' modes, as well as 'flash-loan-v2' are NOT compatible with interpreter v2
+# note that 'flash-loan-v2' is NOT compatible with interpreter v2
 INTERPRETERV2="true"
 ```
 If both env variables and CLI argument are set, the CLI arguments will be prioritized and override the env variables.